RuochenZhao/Auto-Arena-Code/readme.md

-This is the repo for paper "Auto Arena of LLMs: Automating LLM Evaluations with Agent Peer-battles and Committee Discussions".
+This is the repo for paper "Auto-Arena: Automating LLM Evaluations with Agent Peer-battles and Committee Discussions".

 ## How to use the repository